mattsilber/netclient/readme.md

 If any of the Batchables fail, the callback supplied to `BatchRequest.onBatchFail(RequestError)` will be triggered once with errors consolidated from each failed request.

 You also have the option to supply a `SuccessListener<T>` for each item to be triggered right before the BatchResult is returned.
-Each key can have any number of callbacks associated with it, and can be set via `BatchRequest.onItemSuccess(SuccessListener<T>)`.
+Each key can have any number of callbacks associated with it, and can be set via `BatchRequest.onItemSuccess(String, SuccessListener<T>)` or `BatchRequest.onItemSuccess(Respondable<T>)`.
 But, please note: There is absolutely no type-safety using these callbacks.
-It's up to you, as the developer, to ensure the keys you supply map to the correct data type; else you may run into `ClassCastExceptions` when the BatchRequest attempts to post the data via the callback.
+It's up to you, as the developer, to ensure the keys you supply map to the correct data type.
+If the types don't match up, or any other kind of exception is thrown during any of the callbacks or parsers, the `onFail(RequestError)` method will be triggered with the messages of the Throwable.

 Here's an example of a BatchRequest for 3 different URLS, with different cache values for each: